worryfish/fibonacci/README.md

-Fibonacci extension
+Fibonacci php extension

 DESCRIPTION
 ===========

-Fibonacci is a php7 extension providing high performance calculations of fibonacci numbers.
+This is a php7 extension providing high performance calculations of fibonacci numbers.
+Made just for fun.

 EXAMPLES
 ========